-- 18. Severability.
-In the event that any provision of this Award Agreement shall be held invalid or unenforceable, such provision shall be severable from, and such invalidity or unenforceability shall not be construed to have any effect on, the remaining provisions of this Award Agreement. - 19.
-Governing Law and Venue.
-Except for Section 12 of this Award Agreement, which, shall be governed by, and construed in accordance with, the laws of the State of the Participant's Primary Place of Employment if the Participant primarily works in the United States, the laws of the State of Michigan (other than its choice of law provisions) shall govern this Award Agreement and its interpretation.
+16. Severability.
+In the event that any provision of this Award Agreement shall be held invalid or unenforceable, such provision shall be severable from, and such invalidity or unenforceability shall not be construed to have any effect on, the remaining provisions of this Award Agreement.

+17. Governing Law and Venue.
+The laws of the State of Michigan (other than its choice of law provisions) shall govern this Award Agreement and its interpretation.
 For purposes of litigating any dispute that arises with respect to this Option, this Award Agreement or the Plan, the parties hereby submit to and consent to the jurisdiction of the State of Michigan, and agree that such litigation shall be conducted in the courts of Kent County, or the United States Federal court for the Western District of Michigan, and no other courts; and waive, to the fullest extent permitted by law, any objection that the laying of the venue of any legal or equitable proceedings related to, concerning or arising from such dispute which is brought in any such court is improper or that such proceedings have been brought in an inconvenient forum.
-Any claim under the Plan, this Award Agreement or any Option must be commenced by the Participant within twelve (12) months of the earliest date on which the Participant's claim first arises, or the Participant's cause of action accrues, or such claim will be deemed waived by the Participant. - 20.
-Nature of Option.
-In accepting the Option, the Participant expressly acknowledges and agrees that: - (a) the Plan is established voluntarily by the Company, it is discretionary in nature and may be modified, amended, suspended or terminated by the Company at any time, to the extent permitted by the Plan; - (b) the grant of the Option is exceptional, voluntary and occasional and does not create any contractual or other right to receive future grants of options, benefits in lieu of options or other equity awards, even if options have been granted repeatedly in the past; - (c) all decisions with respect to future equity awards, if any, shall be at the sole discretion of the Company; - (d) the Participant's participation in the Plan is voluntary; - (e) the Option, and the income and value of same, is an extraordinary item that
+Any claim under the Plan, this Award Agreement or any Option must be commenced by the Participant within twelve (12) months of the earliest date on which the Participant's claim first arises, or the Participant's cause of action accrues, or such claim will be deemed waived by the Participant.

+18. Nature of Option.
+In accepting the Option, the Participant expressly acknowledges and agrees that:

+(a) the Plan is established voluntarily by the Company, it is discretionary in nature and may be modified, amended, suspended or terminated by the Company at any time, to the extent permitted by the Plan;

+(b) the grant of the Option does not create any contractual or other right to receive future grants of options, benefits in lieu of options or other equity awards, even if options have been granted repeatedly in the past;

+(c) all decisions with respect to future equity awards, if any, shall be at the sole discretion of the Company;

+(d) the Participant's participation in the Plan is voluntary;